bryanlaufly/fp_whitelable_app/README.md

-# Example Whitelabel App for the Flutter in Production course
+# Example whitelabel or add flavor to your flutter app

-This example app is used as one of the challenges for the Flutter in Production course.
+This example app is used to whitelabel or add flavor for your flutter app

-Follow the instructions in the course to complete this challenge.
 # fp_whitelable_app